sungyeonkwon/multitask-snake/README.md

 ### Fix

+- [x] Enemy agent: Wall and snake blockers needs to be updated on the fly
-- [ ] Enemy agent: If it crosses itself, it should die
+- [ ] Enemy agent: Add a dying motion / reappearing functionality with shorter body
 - [ ] Enemy agent: Apply BFS to targeting food with taking blockers into account
-- [ ] Enemy agent: Wall and snake blockers needs to be updated on the fly

 ### General